Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 ### **Retarding Forces And The Need For Numerical Methods**

-At this point we have solved for all of the dynamical variables in the system.
-Given the model configurations anything you want to know about the system follows from these equations.
-What makes things interesting is when we integrate air drag.
-Once that is done the equation no longer has a closed-form solution, and approximation methods must be used.
+At this point, all the system's dynamical variables have been solved.
+The equations following the model configurations provide all the information about the system.
+Integrating air drag makes things interesting, as it no longer allows for a closed-form equation solution.
+Approximation methods become necessary in this case.

 #### **Retarding Forces**